-Mr. Safin Hasan: I am an electronics engineer and it helped me to understand the latest development in IT and general science.
-Same is the case with Commerce graduate or History student.
-If one is genuinely interested in graduation subject, he/she can choose it as optional.
+Mr. Safin Hasan: I am an electronics engineer and it helped me to understand the latest developments in IT and general science.
+The same is the case with a Commerce graduate or History student.
+If one is genuinely interested in a graduation subject, he/she can choose it as optional.

 Legal Bites: How did you prepare for the interview?

-Mr. Safin Hasan: Actually, I was hospitalized for one month and got discharge just before one week of my final interview.
+Mr. Safin Hasan: Actually, I was hospitalized for one month and was discharged just one week before my final interview.
 I gave around six mocks in Delhi and Gujarat.
-Almost in all interview, I got positive remarks about my personality and negative remarks for knowledge and promptness.
-Due to hospitalization, couldn’t improve much but ultimately its a personality test and for which I was awarded 204 marks which is second highest.
-So my only suggestion would be, start grooming your personality from the day one of your preparation.
+Almost in all interviews, I got positive remarks about my personality and negative remarks about my knowledge and promptness.
+Due to hospitalization, couldn’t improve much but ultimately it was a personality test for which I was awarded 204 marks which is the second highest.
+So my only suggestion would be, to start grooming your personality from day one of your preparation.

-Mr. Safin Hasan: As it was my first attempt, I knew I had to put extra efforts and hence I was always ready for it.
-I used to take off from studies every 15 days or 20 days and refreshed my mind so as to start next day with full of energy.
+Mr. Safin Hasan: As it was my first attempt, I knew I had to put in extra effort and hence I was always ready for it.
+I used to take off from studies every 15 days or 20 days and refresh my mind so as to start the next day full of energy.
 My performance in the tests was also an encouragement for me.
-And yes, it’s always your inner motivation which keeps you working for this exam.
+And yes, it’s always your inner motivation that keeps you working for this exam.